theecanmole/industry-allocation-emission-units-for-Cyclone-Gabrielle/Readme.md

 Tena koe Prime Minister Hipkins,

-The Dominion Post has reporting that the Minister of Finance the Hon Grant Robertson has said that <a href="https://www.stuff.co.nz/business/opinion-analysis/131288785/tom-pullarstrecker-cyclone-leaves-less-room-to-deal-with-more-shocks">billions of dollars</a> will be needed for the recovery from Cyclone Gabrielle.
+The Dominion Post has reported that the Minister of Finance the Hon Grant Robertson has said that <a href="https://www.stuff.co.nz/business/opinion-analysis/131288785/tom-pullarstrecker-cyclone-leaves-less-room-to-deal-with-more-shocks">billions of dollars</a> will be needed for the recovery from Cyclone Gabrielle.
 I don't think anyone reasonable is disagreeing with him about the scale of the challenge helping impacted communities.

 I have a suggestion to help provide funds for Cyclone Gabrielle without either raising new taxes or new borrowing or by reducing funding of important existing programs.